Czech Television

-Czech Television (Česká televize /cs/; abbreviation: ČT) is a public television broadcaster in the Czech Republic, broadcasting six channels.
-Established after breakup of Czechoslovakia in 1992, it is the successor to Czechoslovak Television (CST or ČST) founded in 1953.
+Czech Television (Česká televize /cs/; abbreviation: ČT) is a public television broadcaster in the Czech Republic that currently broadcasts six channels.
+Established after the dissolution of Czechoslovakia in 1992, it succeeded Czechoslovak Television (CST or ČST) which was founded in 1953.

 History

 1953–1992: Czechoslovak Television

 Founded on 1 May 1953, Czechoslovak Television (ČST) was the state television broadcaster of Czechoslovakia used as a state propaganda medium of the then socialist state.
 It was known by three names over its lifetime: Československá televize, Československá televízia (until 1990), and Česko-slovenská televízia (from 1990 until 1992).

 ČST originally consisted of a single channel and limited experimental broadcasting in 1953.
 Regular broadcasts began on 25 February 1954 and on 10 May 1970, a second channel was launched.
 The broadcast language of ČST was predominantly Czech in the first channel, Slovak for selected programming, and both for news.
 The second channel was split into two, broadcasting various "national" language programming in the two parts of the country.

 The main headquarters of ČST was located in Prague, but it also had main studios in Bratislava, Košice, Ostrava and Brno.

-The first public broadcasting was a short performance by František Filipovský (1907–1993) on 1 May 1953.
-On 11 February 1955, the first live broadcast was made, an ice hockey match from Prague.
+The first public broadcast was a short performance by František Filipovský (1907–1993) on 1 May 1953.
+On 11 February 1955, the first live broadcast took place, which was an ice hockey match from Prague.
 Like all other media in communist Czechoslovakia, the station was subject to heavy censorship.
 However, as part of the process of social liberation in 1968, ČST aired broadcasts about the Prague Spring for a few days.
-However, in 1969, it became part of the normalisation efforts of the national media.
+However, in 1969, it became part of the normalization efforts of the national media.